 Is there an age limit to enter the event?

-We do not have an age limit for this event.
-We will be discussing the future for young people, so we want to hear your voice.
+We do not have an age limit for this event, although we are discussing a sensitive topics.
+We will be discussing an issue that affects our young people, so we want to hear your voice.
 If you are teacher interested in bringing students or have them take part online please get in touch and we may be able to arrange a special discount for you.

 Where can I contact the organiser with any questions?